 Infographics help in digesting complex content (data and analysis) in a matter of moments.
 Due to pleasant aesthetic appeal, infographics also motivates readers to use it for their content using the embed link.

-This is why an effective infographic has the potential to earn a lot of backlinks without many efforts.
+This is why an effective infographic has the potential to earn a lot of quality backlinks without many efforts.

 Quiz and Polls- Blog posts are often formatted in the form of questions